3.8. Running simulations and power analysis in R

 The target audience of this workshop is twofold:

-Self-learners with basic familiarity with R, RStudio and basical statistical concepts who are interested in developing their skills on the topic.
+Self-learners with basic R and statistical skills, who are interested in developing their skills on the topic.
 You can follow the materials by chronologically going through the slides and following along the practical exercises.
 You go at your own pace and within your own timeframe.
-Speaker notes will help you to understand and reflect on the content of the materials.
+Presenter notes will help you to understand and reflect on the content of the materials.
 Note: Group exercises are not possible in this asynchronous setting.

 Instructors in higher education (e.g., universities, colleges) aiming to convey the content of these materials to their learners in a synchronous (in-person, virtual or hybrid) class-room setting.
 The slides can be directly presented in full screen below, with presenter and instructor notes providing detailed information about the content of the materials and valuable pedagogical tips how to convey the materials to your learners.
 You can also download the PowerPoint corresponding to the materials below and adapt the materials to your learners.
 Make sure to give appropriate credit to the original authors.